jonathanlurie/ShaderPlayground/readme.md

 ## shader_nano_oblique_jpegLoader.html
 Uses the same concept and interpolation as `shader_nano_oblique.html` but we are loading and decoding a jpeg image in native JS to put in a `THREE.DataTexture`.

+## shader_nano_oblique_multiload.html
+Uses the same concept and interpolation as `shader_nano_oblique.html` but sends an array of texture to see how responsive it remain.
+Only one texture is displayed though.

+## shader_micro_oblique_multiload.html
+Uses an Object3D filled with small planes, all having the same shader.
+Only one texture is loaded but it intersect with several planes.